mleverance/sc_shell_lessons/04-pipes-filters.md

 > ## Output Page by Page
 >
 > We'll continue to use `cat` in this lesson, for convenience and consistency,
-> but it has the disadvantage that it always dumps the whole file onto your screen.
+> but it has the disadvantage that it always prints the whole file onto your screen.
 > More useful in practice is the command `less`,
 > which you use with `less lengths.txt`.
 > This displays a screenful of the file, and then stops.